knative/docs/docs/serving/samples/hello-world/helloworld-java-spring/README.md

     # Push the container to docker registry
     docker push {username}/helloworld-java-spring
     ```
+    Where `{username}` is your Docker Hub username.

 ## Deploying the app

 After the build has completed and the container is pushed to Docker Hub, you can deploy the app into your cluster.

+During the creation of a Service, Knative performs the following steps:

+- Create a new immutable revision for this version of the app.
+- Network programming to create a Route, ingress, Service, and load balancer for your app.
+- Automatically scale your pods up and down, including scaling down to zero active pods.

+To deploy the app:

 === "yaml"